FreeLife: History

 In 2008, a FreeLife-funded study conducted on its own employees found that the use of their goji products increased subjective feelings of well-being.
 Questions on these findings were later raised due to poor study design and potential conflict of interest between FreeLife, the employed subjects used and the investigators who did the study.

+In 2017, Youngevity acquired Freelife and L'dara through the acquisition of Sorvana International company.